 Applications of Distilled Water

-Drinking Water: The distillation process is an excellent method for delivering purified drinking water.
+The distillation process is an excellent method for delivering purified drinking water.
 It is one way to deliver water free of organic contaminants, making it a useful method for meeting the chemical and bacterial requirements that governments put into place to maintain a healthy populace.
-Furthermore, distillation can desalinate salt water supplies; this transforms sea water into drinkable water.
+Furthermore, distillation can desalinate salt water supplies; this transforms seawater into drinkable water.

-Lead Acid Batteries: Automobiles also require a top up on the coolant in their lead acid batteries.
+Automobiles also require a top up on the coolant in their lead-acid batteries.
 Tap water contains charged ion impurities, which can interact with the battery’s components.
 This can lead to a drastically reduced battery life.
-The purified distilled water does not have these impurities, and therefore results in much greater life.
+The purified distilled water does not have these impurities and therefore results in much greater life.

-Aquariums: Fish are not necessarily adapted to live in the water that comes from our taps.
-They require a relatively impurity free water in order to live.
+Fish are not necessarily adapted to live in the water that comes from our taps.
+They require relatively impurity-free water in order to live.
 If water is too cloudy, too filled with bacteria, or contains too many mineral salts, fish can actually expire before long.
 In order to protect their often costly investments, aquarium owners will rely on distilled water to keep their tanks’ contents alive and swimming.

-Surgical Purposes: It goes without saying that bacteria have no place in the operating room.
+It goes without saying that bacteria have no place in the operating room.
 Hospitals surgeons prefer to work in sterile conditions to reduce the risk to their patients.
 Distilled water has been boiled as part of its purification process.
-Distilled water is used not only in the surgery room, but in the cleaning and preparation of the instruments themselves.
+Also distilled water is used not only in the surgery room but in the cleaning and preparation of the instruments themselves.

 Distilled vs. Deionized: A Process Overview